-Methods or variable could be private or public
+Methods or variables of a parent class can be private or public

 - public variables or methods are accessible to subclasses (of course!) - private variables or methods remain inaccessible, even for subclasses!

 Careful however!

 Even though we do not have a direct access to those variables or methods, they do exist, but are simply hidden.